Luther Blissett: Lower leagues

-He ended his English league career in late 1993 with a five-match spell with Division Three club Mansfield Town (where he scored once) that had followed 10 games club Bury.
+He ended his English league career in late 1993 with a five-match spell with Division Three club Mansfield Town, where he scored once, that had followed 10 games at Bury.
 After that came a five-match spell in the Football Conference at Southport, producing two goals, and four games and a goal for Derry City in the League of Ireland, before he finally retired from playing in 1995 after a season playing for Fakenham Town in the Eastern Counties Football League.

 International career

 Although born in Jamaica, Blissett was eligible to play for England having moved to the country at a young age.
 After making four appearances for England under-21s, Blissett became one of the first black footballers to play for the senior team.
-He scored a hat-trick on his full international debut – a 9–0 win over Luxembourg, in doing so becoming the first black player ever to score a hat-trick for England.
+He scored a hat-trick on his full international debut – a 9–0 win over Luxembourg, in doing so becoming the first black player ever to score for England.
 He never scored in any other international, however, despite playing for England a further 13 times.